Understanding the Difference Between 2.4 GHz and 5 GHz Wi-Fi

 2.4 GHz is the wireless frequency your Wi-Fi router uses to send internet signals through the air.
 The term “gigahertz” describes how fast those radio waves move.
 In this case, 2.4 GHz means the signal operates at 2.4 billion cycles per second.
 This is a standard frequency used for wireless communication worldwide.

-Pros & Cons of 2.4 GHz Frequency
+Pros and Cons of 2.4 GHz Frequency

 Pros of 2.4 GHz FrequencyCons of 2.4 GHz Frequency